manendri/battery-materials-dsbc25/README.md

 ## Project Overview

 #### Background
-The goal of this project is to use machine learning to reliably predict the band gaps (regression task) of metal-organic frameworks (MOFs) based on computationally derived physical and chemical properties.
-Such efforts at high-throughput screening can accelerate the identification of MOFs with desirable electronic properties for energy storage applications like next generation batteries.
+The goal of this project is to use machine learning to reliably predict the band gaps (regression task) of metal-organic frameworks (MOFs) based on different physical and chemical features.
+The target property—band gaps—is obtained from the QMOF database, which is built upon high-level quantum chemical calculations that are computationally expensive.
+By applying data-driven approaches to bypass the traditional DFT pipeline, we aim to accelerate the discovery of MOFs with desirable electronic properties for energy storage applications, such as next-generation batteries

 #### KPIs
 1. Prediction accuracy of band gaps
-2. Screening efficiency in identifying top candidate MOFs with electrically conductive properties
-3. Experimental guidance & validation
+2. Increased throughput of MOF screening, compared to DFT
 #### Stakeholders
 1. Energy storage industry
 2. Battery manufacturers